Gareth Southgate looking to learn from Mercedes at British GP

 Gareth Southgate says he is looking to learn from the Mercedes F1 team after visiting them at Silverstone during the British GP.

-The England manager was in the paddock ahead of the race, which will see Mercedes duo Valtteri Bottas and Lewis Hamilton start on the front row, to spend time with Toto Wolff's team.
+The England manager was in the paddock ahead of the race, which Lewis Hamilton won ahead of Mercedes team-mate Valtteri Bottas, to spend time with Toto Wolff's team.

 Asked about what he could learn from F1, Southgate said: "It's fascinating to see a high-performance team operate under pressure.